Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 132,609 people, 52,450 houses or apartments, and a median cost of homes of $296,964, Charleston real estate is some of the most expensive in South Carolina, although Charleston home values aren't among America's most expensive.
+With 134,875 people, 53,845 houses or apartments, and a median cost of homes of $368,142, Charleston house prices are not only among the most expensive in South Carolina, Charleston real estate also is some of the most expensive in all of America.

 Importantly, this makes Charleston one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.